 - Z.ai GLM-5 Lite rollout

-This document was translated from the fr version to the en en language using the gpt-5-mini model.
-For more information on the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator
+This document was translated from the fr version into en using the gpt-5.5 model.
+For more information about the translation process, see https://gitlab.com/jls42/ai-powered-markdown-translator